OussamaZIDI/Beyond-Metrics-Visualizing-LaLiga-Fantasy-Trends/ReadMe.txt

-1) Unzip the folder
+1) Download ZIP folder

+2) Unzip it

-2) Run generateDashboards.py
+3) Run generateDashboards.py

-3) Check your new generated Dashboards: "Your Name/Dashboards
+4) Check your new generated Dashboards: "Your Name/Dashboards

+!!!!!!!!!!!!!!
+Attenion !!!!!!!!!!!!

+in case you didn't succed in logging in please try again with the correct email and password.